der-b/gcoded/README.md

 See section [Topic Collision Avoidance](#topic-collision-avoidance) for more information.

 And this is a good opportunity to play around with the realtime scheduler which was introduces in the Linux kernel 2.6.26 (see 'man 7 sched').
+The interfacing with the devices (i.e. 3D printers) are running on a realtime thread.
+This protects the printing from other computing intensive tasks so that the printing itself will not be disturbed.
+The network interfacing to gcoded does not run in a realtime thread.
+Therefore it could be, that the gcoded does not react to network request, but is still printing normally.

 ## Getting started